josuemour4/blog/_people/josuemoura.md

 Believes in the power of technology to transform education.
 In the midst of a world in constant technological evolution, I see in my own example, how important technology was for my improvement and development.

 Technology should be used as a facilitator, a tool that helps people develop socio-emotional skills and promote autonomy.

-### Explorations

-It is not so easy to think and especially to write when your head it is over thinking about a problem that.